PXLJavaEssentials/java-essentials-course/README.md

 Start code for exercises throughout the course are included as well.

-This repository is being used for the first time in '23-'24.
 Mistakes or bugs are possible.
 If anything does not work properly, please inform your teacher so we can fix it for you and future students.

 ### Good luck!